nlohmann/json/doc/mkdocs/docs/api/macros/json_no_io.md

 ```

 When defined, headers `<cstdio>`, `<ios>`, `<iosfwd>`, `<istream>`, and `<ostream>` are not included and parse functions
 relying on these headers are excluded.
-This is relevant for environment where these I/O functions are disallowed for
+This is relevant for environments where these I/O functions are disallowed for
 security reasons (e.g., Intel Software Guard Extensions (SGX)).

 ## Default definition